thomasnakagawa/ObjectTub/readme.md

 ## Usage setup:
 - Import ObjectTub.unitypackage into your project.
-- Make sure to include the core folder in the import, the example and documentation folders are optional.
+- Make sure to include scripts and prefab in the import, the example folder is optional.
 - Use the ObjectPool and PoolableObject classes as explained below:

 ## ObjectPool usage: